 Commission Robotics in a nutshell:

-Basically it’s a program which automates traffic to a link you provide.
+Basically it’s a program which automates traffic and has it come to a link you provide.
 You enter a URL which could be your personal website or an affiliate link and the system then uses bots (or people, I’m not sure) to spread that link you provided through social networks.

 This provides backlinks to the URL you provided and traffic (hopefully).
 Then it is through this traffic that you could make potential sales.